-Graduation Extensions: Students who have exceeded their time to degree according to Graduate College deadlines (i.e., master's students must graduate within six years; PhD students within ten years) must file a petition for extension of graduation.
-This petition must include a detailed justification: Why the petition is needed, what happened to cause delay, when does the student intend to graduate.
-A detailed timeline on progress toward defense such as: chapter 1 is due on , chapter 2 is due on , chapter 2 is due on , chapter 2 is due on , petitioned, failure to meet agreed upon deadline will result in dismissal from the program."
+Graduation Extensions: Students who have exceeded their time to degree within six years; PhD students within ten years) must file a petition for extension of graduation.
+This petition must include a detailed justification: 1) why the petition is needed; 2) what happened to cause delay; and when the student intends to graduate.
+Additionally, include a detailed timeline mapping the progress toward defense, such as: chapter 1 is due on ; chapter 2 is due on ; and so forth.
+The petition will also need to include this statement: "I understand that there will be no further extensions petitioned, failure to meet agreed upon deadline will result in dismissal from the program."
 Petition to Graduate College for extending graduation is submitted through the iPOS.
 Contact the Graduate Program Manager on how to file a petition.